Uniform Shop Summer 2020 Information

-A modest amount of make-up is allowed in Sixth Form, as is a single ring and for girls only, a bracelet and/or neck chain and a single pair of ear-studs (not earrings) one in each ear lobe only, is permitted.
-However, all such jewellery must be removed in practical lessons, including PE.
+A modest amount of make-up is allowed in Sixth Form, as is a single ring and, for girls only, a bracelet and/or neck chain and a single pair of ear-studs (not earrings) – one in each ear lobe.
+All such jewellery must be removed in practical lessons, including PE.

 All students must wear plain, black, sensible shoes which can be polished.
-Shoes with distinctive fashion features such as buckles, logos and tags are not permitted as a normal part of the day wear, nor are shoes with heavy sole cleats or wedged heals.
-Girls shoes with kitten or stiletto heels are also a hazard to wooden floors and in emergency situations, such as rapid evacuation of the building and are, therefore, not permitted.
+Shoes with distinctive fashion features, such as buckles, logos and tags, are not permitted as a normal part of the day wear, and neither are shoes with heavy sole cleats or wedged heals.
+Girls’ shoes with kitten or stiletto heels are a hazard to wooden floors and in emergency situations, such as rapid evacuation of the building, and are therefore not permitted.

-Boots and training shoes will not be permitted although the latter are obviously appropriate for PE.
-Ballet-style shoes are also unacceptable as they provide no protection should anything fall on the foot.
+Boots and training shoes will not be permitted, although the latter are obviously appropriate for P.E.
+Ballet-style shoes are also unacceptable as they provide no protection for the foot should anything fall on them.
 For this same reason, all shoes are expected to cover the top of the foot.